The Global Sustainable Competitiveness Index

 - Of the top twenty nations only three are not European – New Zealand on 13, South Korea on 16, and Japan on 20.

 - Scandinavia covers the top 5 ranks.
 Sweden is leading the Sustainable Competitiveness – followed by the other 4 the Scandinavian nations.

 - The top 20 are dominated by Northern European countries, including the Baltic states and Slovenia

 - Germany ranks 14, the UK 22, and the World’s largest economy, the US, is ranked 29.
 The US ranks particularly low in resource efficiency, but also social capital - undermining the global status of the US in the future

 - Of the large emerging economies (BRICs), China is ranked 32, Brazil 42, Russia 43, and India 121.

 - Some of the least developed nations have a considerable higher GSCI ranking than their GDP would suggest (e.g. Laos, Timor, Burma, Bhutan, Suriname…)

 - Asian nations (South Korea, Japan, Singapore, and China) lead the Intellectual Capital ranking.
 However, achieving sustained prosperity in these countries might be compromised by Natural Capital constraints and current high resource intensity/low resource efficiency

-- The Social Cohesion ranking is headed by Northern European (Scandinavian) countries, indicating that Social Cohesion is the result of economic growth combined with some sort of social consensus
+- The Social Cohesion ranking is headed by Northern European (Scandinavian) countries, indicating that Social Cohesion is the result of economic growth combined with social consensus

 - Sovereign bond ratings do not take into account the underlying sustainability factors; they only describe symptoms, not causes.
 It is high time that credit ratings do take into account the basis of sustained wealth, because sovereign credit ratings do not fully reflect investor risks.